 And January is a wonderful time to visit, since it’s outside of hurricane season, and daytime highs are in the low 80s Fahrenheit, perfect for beach time and exploring outdoors.
 The water temperature is in the low 80s as well, great for ocean swimming.

-You’ll want to snap lots of photos of the colorful colonial facades in the historic district!
+You’ll want to snap lots of photos of the colorful colonial facades in the historic district, and take a food tour to sample the delicious cuisine!

 Tour El Yunque, the only tropical rainforest in the US, and spend some time at the beautiful beaches.
 Isla Verde and Condado in San Juan are known for their beaches, but Luquillo is also a must-visit.